jonasbohmann/democraciv-discord-bot/README.md

 event.error_handler | Handles internal errors |
 event.reddit | Handles notifications when there's a new post on r/democraciv |
 event.twitch | Handles notifications when twitch.tv/democraciv is live |
+event.youtube | Handles notifications when a new video on the Democraciv YouTube channel was uploaded|

 ##  Roadmap